Adventures of Captain Africa Mighty Jungle Avenger!: Production

+Adventures of Captain Africa was originally announced in August 1954, with its title soon changed to Outlaws of the Desert, and back again to the Captain Africa title.
+This was a sequel to The Phantom (starring Tom Tyler).
+The serial's storyline incorporated action scenes from the 1943 Phantom serial, the 1944 Gilbert Roland serial The Desert Hawk, and the 1937 Frank Buck serial Jungle Menace.

-The Adventures of Captain Africa was conceived and filmed as a sequel to The Phantom (starring Tom Tyler).
-Well into production, Columbia found that its screen rights to the comic strip had expired.
+Well into production, Columbia found that its screen rights to the Phantom comic strip had expired.
 King Features wanted more money than producer Sam Katzman was willing to spend, and negotiations broke down.
+Katzman finished the new serial anyway, assuming that Columbia and King Features would come to terms.

-Katzman ordered a rewrite, and new scenes showed John Hart now wearing an amended costume that only used part of the original Phantom outfit, with the addition of a leather aviator's cap and riding breeches.
-The revised story featured a new hero, Captain Africa, who still bears a strong resemblance to the Phantom in both appearance and behavior.
+When they didn't, Katzman had to remove all references to the Phantom character, including the costume.
+Katzman called John Hart back to appear in a week's worth of new scenes, avoiding any mention or depiction of the Phantom.
+Hart was now wearing an amended costume that only used part of the original Phantom outfit, with the addition of a leather aviator's cap and riding breeches.
+The revised story established Hart as a new hero, Captain Africa, who still bears a strong resemblance to the Phantom in both appearance and behavior.

-The Adventures of Captain Africa consists mostly of stock footage from earlier serials Jungle Menace (1937), The Desert Hawk (1944), and The Phantom (1943) itself.
-Footage from The Phantom was reduced when this stopped being a sequel.
-Each of the 15 chapters uses only a few minutes of new material.

-Producer Katzman was well known for his thrift and shortcuts.
 Serial producers often economized by including a "cheater" chapter, in which flashbacks to earlier chapters are shown instead of new scenes.
-The Adventures of Captain Africa uses four cheaters among its 15 chapters.
-The frequent recaps were possibly necessitated by the hasty rewrites during production.
+This serial uses an unprecedented four cheaters among its 15 chapters.
+The frequent recaps were necessitated by the hasty rewrites during production, and to compensate for the removal of footage from The Phantom.
+Each of the 15 chapters has only a few minutes of new material.

-The Adventures of Captain Africa was Columbia's last jungle serial.

 Release

+The rushed patchwork was finally released in June 1955.
+The troubled production -- and the overspending to salvage it -- compelled Columbia's New York office, which controlled what films the studio produced, to instruct Sam Katzman to stop making serials.
+When exhibitors protested, Katzman made two more new serials to satisfy the demand, before discontinuing new serial production permanently.

-The serial was released on VHS, and on DVD from a company called Serial Bowl, which specialized in movie serials.
+Columbia reissued Adventures of Captain Africa to theaters in April 1965.
+The serial was released on VHS videotape and on DVD by private labels catering to serial collectors; the film has yet to see a licensed video release.

 Critical reception

+So few serials were being released in the mid-1950s that most trade publications no longer bothered to review them.
+The Exhibitor did screen the first chapter of Adventures of Captain Africa, rating it "fair."
+Apart from a synopsis of the plot, the review summed up the serial in a single sentence: "There is sufficient action and excitement here for serial requirements."

-Serial historian William C. Cline writes that The Adventures of Captain Africa is "an obvious remake of The Phantom, it contained many stock shots from the earlier release and at times seemed almost like a repeat run."
+Serial historian William C. Cline writes that Adventures of Captain Africa is "an obvious remake of The Phantom, it contained many stock shots from the earlier release and at times seemed almost like a repeat run."